6thSigma/twitter-char-counter/README.md

 twitter-char-counter
 ====================

-Count the number of characters in a field and give warnings when a user gets near a limit (like Twitter!).
+Count the number of characters in an input field and give warnings when a user gets near a limit (like Twitter!).

 ### Usage

-Place the ID of the form you would like to count in the char-count.js file in place of '#YOUR-FORM-ID-HERE'.
+Place the ID of the input field you would like to count in the char-count.js file in place of '#YOUR-FIELD-ID-HERE'.
 Place the following in your HTML and customize with CSS as you will:

     <div>Characters left: <span id="char-count">140</span></div>